rust-lang/rfcs/text/3127-trim-paths.md

   [Issue #40552](https://github.com/rust-lang/rust/issues/40552)?
 - With debug information in separate files, debuggers and Rust's own backtrace rely on the path embedded in the binary to find these files to display source code lines, columns and symbols etc. If we sanitise these paths to relative paths, then debuggers and backtrace must be invoked in specific directories for these paths to work.
-[For instance](https://github.com/rust-lang/rust/issues/87825#issuecomment-920693005), `cargo run` invoked under crate root will fail to print meaningful backtrace symbols because the binary and `.pdb` file are under `target/release`, but the backtrace library will attempt to find the `.pdb` file from the working directory (crate root), where it doesn't exist.
-- At the time of writing, `rustc` recognises 10 [`linker-flavor`s](https://doc.rust-lang.org/rustc/codegen-options/index.html#linker-flavor).
-  We need to find the right option for each to change the embedded path to debug information.
+[For instance](https://github.com/rust-lang/rust/issues/87825#issuecomment-920693005), if the absolute path to the `.pdb` file is sanitised to the relative `target/release/foo.pdb`, then the binary must be invoked under the crate root as
+  `target/release/foo` to allow the correct backtrace to be displayed.
 - Should we treat the current working directory the same as other packages?
 We could have one fewer remapping rule by remapping all package roots to `[package name]-[version]`.
 A minor downside to this is not being able to `Ctrl+click` on paths to files the user is working on from panic messages.